The Parish Council owns and manages the Adastra Park in the centre of Hassocks.

 Adastra Park was donated to the Parish Council by the late E.D.
 Stafford in memory of his son who was killed while serving with the Royal Flying Corps during the Great (1914-1918) War.
 Since then it has been used as a green, recreational area.

 This large open space in Hassocks includes the Memorial Gardens, the Community Pavilion, football pitches, a cricket pitch, a croquet lawn, a bowling green, tennis courts, a skate park, children’s play areas, and adult fitness equipment.

 A number of organisations and local clubs use the facilities within the park.
-Details of some of these can be found on the Residents, sports and recreation, page.
+Details of some of these can be found here.

 Groups or commercial enterprises who wish to use the park for events or activities should contact the Parish Office to discuss this.
 Conditions of use can be found here .